Jetstrike-AI/AFTERMATH-DOS/README.md

 # AFTERMATH-DOS

-Opensource DOS project, created on python💡
+Open-source DOS project, created on python💡

 What if AFTERMATH?
 =